interactions-py/interactions.py/docs/gettingstarted.rst

     guild_ids=guild_ids
   )
   async def _test(ctx, argone: str):
+      await ctx.respond()
-      await ctx.send(content=f"You responded with {argone}.")
+      await ctx.send(f"You responded with {argone}.")

   client.run("your_bot_token_here")

 The main changes that you need to know about are with the lines calling the import of ``manage_commands``, as well as the ``options = [] ...`` code within the ``@slash.slash()`` context coroutine.
-This will now create a new option called "argOne" when shown for the slash command.
+This will now create a new option called "argone" when shown for the slash command.

 .. _quickstart: https://discord-py-slash-command.readthedocs.io/en/latest/quickstart.html